AbieFund/abie-archive/CONTRACT.md

 * Requested majority: 60%
 * Minimum quorum: 20%

+## Post-vote 'grace' period

+Seven days after the proposal was voted, the `beneficiary` can withdraw half of the requested amount.

-## Return On Action (deliverables)
+## Deliverables ('Return On Action')

-The `beneficiary`is asked to publish videos, photos, testimonials.
+The `beneficiary` is asked to publish videos, photos, testimonials to show the results of his work.
 These can be rated by any `member`.
-If they get enough 'likes', the `reviewer` becomes `advisor`.
-This pool forms the Advisory Board.
+If they get enough 'likes', the `beneficiary` can withdraw the other half of the amount.
+Also, the `reviewer` becomes `advisor`.

 ## Advisory Board

-During the post-vote 'grace' period, any `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
-This feature solves the 'bad reviewer' issue.
+During the post-vote 'grace' period, an `advisor` can simply **cancel the vote**. `Beneficiary` gets his deposit back and has the right to send his proposal again.
+Another `reviewer` is randomly selected.